Herbie helps you identify and correct floating point error in your numeric programs. But what is floating point error, and how does Herbie measure it?

 When randomly sampling inputs, Herbie considers each valid input equally likely.
 Importantly, this does not mean that it uses a uniform distribution, because floating-point values themselves are not uniformly distributed.

 For example, there are as many floating-point values between 1 and 2 as there are between one and one half, because floating-point values use an exponential encoding.
-But that means that if you're looking at a computation where the input comes from the interval [0.5, 2], Herbie will weigh the first third of that range twice as high as the other two thirds.
+But that means that, in the interval [0.5, 2], Herbie will sample from the first third of that range twice as often as from the other two thirds.

 Unfortunately, there's no way for Herbie to intuit exactly what you